 Drunk Drivers May Face Other Related Charges

 Most states also have additional charges related to intoxicated driving.
 One of the most used is implied consent laws.
-These come into play when a driver refuses a breathalyzer, blood, or urine test following a stop and suspected DUI or DWI.
+These come into play when a driver refuses a breathalyzer, blood, or urine test following a stop and a suspected DUI or DWI.
 The law requires licensed drivers to submit to testing if legally stopped for these offenses.
 When they refuse, they will face this charge and possible penalties.

 Other charges may arise after an intoxicated driver causes a crash.
-Many states have statutes that apply for these accidents.
+Many states have statutes that apply to these accidents.
 For example, suppose a drunk or intoxicated driver in Alabama caused an accident that led to someone dying.
 In that case, the driver will likely face a felony criminally negligent homicide charge under Ala.
 Code § 13A-6-4(c).